trptr/java-wrapper/README.md

         :script   "Cyrl"})
 ```

+The latter is idiomatic Clojure, so can be used in idiomatic Clojure ways comfortably, e.g.
+the map can be `merge`d with other maps, mappings can be `assoc`ed, `dissoc`ed or selected, etc.

-In simpler cases a keyword (or a string...) can substitute a complete object, which is then created on the fly,
+Moreover, in simpler cases a keyword (or a string...) can substitute a complete object,
-behind the scenes, as needed:
+which is then created on the fly, behind the scenes, as needed:

 ```clojure
 (get-display-name :de-ch :en)